ow2-proactive/connector-matlab-scilab/README.md

     ```
     - Read the documentation of Scilab Connector Toolbox from the Scilab help for more info on how to use the toolbox

-For further information, please refers to the Matlab toolbox and Scilab toolbox documentations available from within Matlab and Scilab;
+For further information, please refers to the Matlab toolbox and Scilab toolbox documentations available from within Matlab and Scilab.

 ## Contact